Skip to main content

 What are the uses of GPS?

-GPS is a powerful and dependable tool for businesses and organizations in many different industries.
+GPS is a powerful and dependable tool for businesses and organisations in many different industries.
 Surveyors, scientists, pilots, boat captains, first responders, and workers in mining and agriculture, are just some of the people who use GPS on a daily basis for work.
 They use GPS information for preparing accurate surveys and maps, taking precise time measurements, tracking position or location, and for navigation.
 GPS works at all times and in almost all weather conditions.

 There are five main uses of GPS: